Hazel Shermet: Film and television

 Shermet and Rhine moved to Los Angeles in the early 1950s, where she continued her radio career, in addition to roles in television and film.
 She was first cast in a 1954 television episode of Dragnet.
 She played Louise Cooper in the NBC-TV comedy Blondie (1957).
 In 1960–1961, she played Pam on the CBS comedy Pete and Gladys.

 In 1964, Shermet had a notable role as Cousin Melancholia on an episode of The Addams Family.
 Her dozens of other television credits, spanning the 1950s to the 1980s, included The Beverly Hillbillies, My Favorite Martian (where her husband was a screenwriter), The Patty Duke Show, That Girl, I Dream of Jeannie, The Facts of Life, Gimme a Break! and Punky Brewster.
 She also had a recurring role as the voice of Mrs. Bailey on the 1980s animated series, Jem.

-Shermet's film career began with 1954's A Star Is Born, as Jack Carson's secretary.
+Shermet's film career began in the first credited but small role with 1954's A Star Is Born, as Jack Carson's secretary.
 Her other film roles include Rockabilly Baby (1957), Auntie Mame (1958), The Rise and Fall of Legs Diamond (1960), Gypsy (1962), Bye Bye Birdie (1963), Love at First Bite (1979), and Body Slam (1986).

 Shermet was heard on the cartoon series The Amazing Chan and the Chan Clan (1972-1974) on CBS-TV.
 From 1972 to 1977, Shermet provided the voice of the Henrietta Hippo puppet for all 196-episodes of the children's television show, New Zoo Revue.

 In a 2000 interview with the Archive of American Television, Hazel Shermet spoke of her prolific acting career, telling the interviewer Karen Herman, "I'm proud of the fact that I was able to work in all the mediums and raise two kids and be married to somebody that was working all the time.
 I hope people remember me as professional, as versatile and as somebody who loved every minute of it.
 I hope I gave a lot of joy," noting that "Acting for me is like eating for most people.
 When I'm 90 and the phone rings, I'll put my teeth in, hobble to the phone and see if it's my agent."

 Shermet's husband, screenwriter and two-time Emmy Award nominee, Larry Rhine, died in 2000.